 Never mind the fact that this film was clearly geared towards a certain demographic - men who like hamburgers - but many of the people showcased as experts or involved in the film actually profit off of vegan diets in some way.

 It’s really no different than a dairy farmer making a movie to show how milk is one of the healthiest foods on the planet.
-With evidence that the farmer, his whole family, and many others can attribute their growing health to eating and drinking dairy products from his farm.
+Evidence that the farmer, his whole family, and many others can attribute their growing health to eating and drinking dairy products from his farm.

 What the Film Got Right